• Latest

 Consider getting a lawyer.

 Sexual assault is a legal issue of massive importance.
-It can send the offender behind bars for years and potentially ruin their life.
+It can send the offender to prison for years and potentially ruin their life.
 However, the fault is never the victim’s because the offender chose to ruin their own life by committing a heinous crime.

 Amongst all the victim-blaming and shaming in the country, it is normal for victims to clam up.
 Unfortunately, most survivors are shut down and silenced when they try to come out with their stories.
 Having a lawyer somewhat reduces this hassle.
 A lawyer will believe your story, help you get all the facts in place, and corroborate them to get the justice you deserve.
 They will fight your fight on your behalf, at least legally.